 There are quite a few Fintech players that are leveraging machine learning and artificial intelligence aggressively.
 Gone are the days of visiting branches, loads of paperwork, and seeking approvals for opening bank accounts and/or loan – thanks to Online and Automated Lending Platforms like MyBucks, OnDeck, Kabbage, Lend up, Knab and Knab Finance.
 MyBucks, a Luxembourg based Fintech firm, aimed to make their entire lending process extremely simple and attractive to customers by reducing the timeline for processing credit requests from over a week’s time to just under few minutes.

 Knab (BANK spelt backwards), Netherlands based Fintech firm, is one of the early disruptors of the financial services sector in Europe.
 Knab gets rid of all financial complexity and customer frustration by utilizing smart algorithms.
 Knab’s systems present all of a customer’s financial information in one dashboard – even if this information is held with another bank.
 This doesn’t just include transactional information from bank accounts; it also covers mortgages, assets, liabilities and other relevant data.
 As a result, customers get a much clearer view of their overall financial situation, and Knab is able to position itself as a trusted advisor that relies on digital as a competitive advantage.

 Knab Finance, Bangalore-based Fintech firm (in India), provides unsecured working capital loans to small and medium-sized enterprises (SMEs).
 The loan application process is simple and hassles free.
 The firm raised more than 2.5 Cr from InCred and other firms in 2017, as reported on VCCircle.

 We all know about the exemplary success of Paytm.
-Innovation and user-centric empathetic UX design are the keys to success in the banking & finance sector.
+Innovation, Automation, and user-centric empathetic UX design are the keys to success in the banking & finance sector.
 Apart from ML & AI, API (Application Programming Interface) is the third strong pillar driving innovation in Fintech.
 The established banks are already feeling the heat.
 So, the banks are now taking the API route to tying up with innovative Fintech players in their endeavour to deliver modern solutions to customers.